M-A’s Pressure to Be Good at Everything

 Despite the pressure many teens face today, students can find unique ways to get work done efficiently.
 When asked for stress management tips, students suggested having study groups with friends, making to-do lists, and minimizing unnecessary time-consuming activities such as scrolling on social media for too long.
 Whether it be studying with peers or setting up helpful cell phone reminders, finding a personalized way to stay on top of work can help reduce stress.

 Julinka is a sophomore in her first year of journalism.
-She’s looking forward to write stories about M-A culture and events.
+She enjoys writing about academic culture as well as reporting on unique student experiences at M-A.